The high protein craze: Fad or fixture in the Singaporean diet?

 Personal trainer Viviane Then, whose clients are typically women in their late 30s to 50s, said that awareness of protein's importance has also been growing steadily among the demographic she serves.

-"In restaurants or cafes, you'll always overhear conversations on the side that goes, 'I better have more eggs or more chicken because I need to have my protein'," Ms Then said.
+"In restaurants or cafes, you'll always overhear conversations on the side that go, 'I better have more eggs or more chicken because I need to have my protein'," Ms Then said.

 The 41-year-old attributed this partly to efforts by the Health Promotion Board (HPB) to encourage sufficient protein intake as part of a balanced diet – particularly as a defence against sarcopenia, which is the progressive, age-related loss of muscle mass, strength and function.